brevzin/cpp_proposals/xxxx_what_view/what-view.md

 Ill-formed, no diagnostic required!
 That is a harsh ruling for this program!

 But what actually goes wrong if a program-defined `view` ends up violating the semantic requirements of a `view`?
 The goal of a `view` is to enable cheap construction of range adaptors.
 If that construction isn't as cheap as expected, then the result is just that the construction is... more expensive than expected.
-It would still be semantically *correct*, it's just less inefficient thatn ideal?
+It would still be semantically *correct*, it's just less efficient than ideal?
 That's not usually the line to draw for ill-formed, no diagnostic required.

 Furthermore, what actual operations do we need to be cheap?
 Consider this refinement: